 Any corporate body or person wishing to become a member should apply in writing and a decision on their membership will be taken at the next members meeting.
 There is no membership fee.
 Further details and how to apply can be found in the CMPP Constitution and operational guidance document.
 The Operational Guidance document also provides information on the requirements of Membership.
 Members meet once a quarter to discuss the development of the Regional Marine Plan and a quorum of 8 members is required at every meeting.

 Throughout the development of the regional marine plan, there will be opportunity for anyone to take part in policy development of specific issues via working groups, workshops and subgroups.
-Please sign up to the newsletter and keep an eye on our website for updates on the consultation and events page to see what is planned in your area and how you can input into plan development through consultations, events, surveys and workshops.
+Please sign up to the newsletter and keep an eye on our website for updates on the consultation and events pages to see what is planned in your area and how you can input into plan development through consultations, events, surveys and workshops.
 The CMPP has also published a Statement of Public Participation which gives more detail about key periods for involvement.

 Members of the partnership at this time are listed below.